 The undergraduate programs in chemistry and biochemistry offer students the opportunity to study in a program tailored to meet their career objectives in a department that is large enough to provide excellent training and research facilities and small enough to encourage a close working relationship with professors.
 The experienced, dynamic faculty of the department present outstanding credentials, with advanced degrees and post-doctoral training from some of the most prestigious schools in the world.
 They are devoted to both teaching and research.
 Their scientific and scholarly achievements attract close to $4 million in funding per year, resulting in many opportunities for students to participate in undergraduate research in faculty labs and to gain exposure to cutting-edge science in their classrooms.

-The department offers three major programs: the B.S. in Chemistry, a rigorous program certified by the American Chemical Society; a B.A. in Chemistry, which provides the option of an increased number of electives so the student may combine a solid background in chemistry with other areas of interest, such as law, education, business management or environmental sciences.; and a B.S. in Biochemistry and Molecular Biology (jointly with the Department of Biological Sciences).
-A combined chemistry B.S./M.S. and or a minor in chemistry are also available to qualified students.
-In conjunction with the education department, a program leading to a B.A in Chemistry Education with an emphasis in either Biochemistry or Physical Chemistry may be pursued.
+The department offers three major programs: the Chemistry, B.S. , a rigorous program certified by the American Chemical Society; a Chemistry, B.A. , which provides the option of an increased number of electives so the student may combine a solid background in chemistry with other areas of interest, such as law, education, business management or environmental sciences.; and a Biochemistry and Molecular Biology, B.S. (jointly with Biological Sciences ).
+A combined chemistry B.S./M.S. and or a Chemistry Minor are also available to qualified students.
+In conjunction with Education , a program leading to a B.A in Chemistry Education with an emphasis in either Biochemistry or Physical Chemistry may be pursued.